 Don’t split the wall in half and paint the bottom one color and the top another.
 The edge where the two colors meet will trick your eyes into thinking that the room is smaller than it is.

-Our eyes have better vision in the focus area than on the peripheral edges.
-Vertical stripes will make the rooms seem bigger while horizontal stripes will just get lost.
-If you have a paint design that blends into the floor design, your eyes can’t tell where the floor ends and the wall begins, making the room seem that much smaller.
+If you have a paint design that blends into the floor design, your eyes can’t tell where the floor ends and the wall begins, making the room seem much smaller.

-You’re going to put stuff against the wall anyway which will break up the nice straight line that took you so long to paint.
+You’re going to put cabinets or wall storage systems against the wall anyway, which will break up the nice straight line that took you so long to paint.

-Have you ever walked through a newly built house and looked in the garage?
-The freshly painted white walls and clean concrete floor.
-It looks huge, right?
+Have you ever walked through a newly built house with freshly painted white walls and a clean concrete floor?

-Light colors make small rooms seem bigger than they actually are.
+Light colors make small rooms seem larger than they actually are.

 We can use the same techniques for our garage.

 If you want something other than pure white, go with a very light grey, light beige, or powder blue.
-Evidently there’s also a color called ‘greige’ which is a mix of grey and beige which would work as well.
+Evidently, there’s also a color called ‘greige,’ a mix of grey and beige, which also works well.

-You can get away with other colors but make sure they are as light as you can possibly get them.
+You can get away with other colors, but make sure they are as light as possible.

-Remember, the lighter color your walls are, the bigger your garage will look.
+The lighter color you choose to paint your garage walls, the bigger your garage will look.

 What Color to Paint Garage Ceiling?